ZanyDruid20/accessibility-map-team3/Database/README.md

     (NOTE: This should be whereever in your computer you downloaded the .sql file)
 8. You should get indicators of success printed on your console output (if not uhh.. contact me: Kaila)

-Note: If you run into issues you can type "DROP DATABASE campus_map;" to delete the whole database and start over (start with number 2.4 since there is no need to reinstall mariadbor log back in)
+Note: If you run into issues you can type "DROP DATABASE campus_map;" to delete the whole database and start over (start with number 2.4 since there is no need to reinstall mariadb or log back in)

 ## THE DATABASE DESCRIPTION